-- 4 (Consolidated income statement and the Company's income statement) - 5 (Consolidated statement of financial position and the Company's statement of financial position) - 6 (Consolidated statement of changes in equity and the Company's statement of changes in equity) - 7 (Consolidated statement of cash flows and the Company's statement of cash flows) - 8 26 (Notes to the financial statements)
+- 17 (Consolidated income statement and the Company's income statement) - 18 (Consolidated balance sheet and the Company's balance sheet) - 20 (Consolidated statement of changes in equity and the Company's statement of changes in equity) - 21 (Consolidated statement of cash flows and the Company's statement of cash flows) - 22 79 (Notes to the financial statements) - 90 93 (Auditor's report)

-Information in the above documents which is not incorporated by reference is either deemed by the Company not to be relevant for investors in the MTN or is covered elsewhere in the Base Prospectus.
+Information in the above documents which is not incorporated by reference is either deemed by the Company not to be relevant for investors in the Medium Term Notes or is covered elsewhere in the Base Prospectus.

-The Company's annual reports for the financial years 2016 and 2017 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and in accordance with the Swedish Annual Report Act (Sw. årsredovisningslag (1995:1554)).
-In addition, the interim report is prepared in accordance with IAS 34, Interim Financial Reporting.
-The interim report applies the same accounting principles and method of calculation as stated in the annual report of 2017 except for IFRS 9 Financial Instruments.
-IFRS 9 came into force as from 1st of January 2018.
-No restatement of previous years has been made.
+The Company's annual reports for the financial years 2016, 2017 and 2018 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and in accordance with the Swedish Annual Report Act (Sw. årsredovisningslag (1995:1554)).
 With the exception of the annual reports, no information in this Base Prospectus has been audited or reviewed by the Company's auditor.